RajPandya737/Rubiks/README.md

 ## Future Development
 As mentioned earlier, this project is still in development.
 Here are some potential improvements that may be implemented in the future:

-- Implement more GUI program interactions, the terminal is not user-friendly
+- Implement more GUI program interactions
 - Ability to have more interactions within the MPL diagram